hardmanko/CatContModel/README.md

 The location of the Makevars file and even what name it should have is a little bit of a mystery.
 See https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Using-Makevars
-That page supposedly explains what Makevars is, where it should go, and what name it has, but I disagree with the "experts" that the page actually does that.
+That page supposedly explains what Makevars is, where it should go, and what name it has, but I disagree with the "experts" that the page actually does any of those things.
 I had to make a few educated guesses to get it to work.

 At this point, you should be able to install from source.
 Make sure to install the dependencies using the "InstallPackage.R" script.